alliemeetsfungi/qiime2_amplicon_cleanup/Distance-Decay-18S-pipeline.md

 # SILVA Total = 44
 ```
-There were 9,192 total assigned features found within the classification files.<br><br>
+There were 9,192 total assigned features found among all the classification files.<br><br>
-Merge classification files: <ins>NOTE: tables only merge IF the lower % ID file is listed first<br>
+Merge classification files: <ins>NOTE: tables only merge IF the file containing the least data is listed first<br>
 ```
 # Eukaryome
 qiime feature-table merge-taxa \